What is VAT Return Filing?

 VAT return filing is the submission of VAT returns.
 VAT-registered businesses in UAE are required in submitting details of transactions that are relevant to all taxable supplies.

-With VAT returns filing, the taxpayer, which is the VAT registered business, is required by the Federal Tax Authority in summarizing the details of total output tax that is due by the business as well as the input tax recoverable by the business for a certain tax period.
+With VAT returns filing, the taxpayer, which is the VAT-registered business, is required by the Federal Tax Authority in summarizing the details of the total output tax that is due by the business as well as the input tax recoverable by the business for a certain tax period.
 The information has to be provided on time to the tax authority to avoid penalties.

 A startup registered for VAT, whether mandatory or voluntary, has to provide specific details to the tax authority for VAT return filing:

 VAT on sales – this includes details on sales, adjustments, and output VAT.
 All details of sales are to be separated in different categories such as:

 - Sales that are subject to reverse charge mechanism;

 VAT on purchases –details of recoverable input VAT and purchases are to be furnished.
 The details of input VAT and purchases are to be declared, including the following:

 - Purchases from suppliers that are not VAT registered;